 Beyaz Consumer (continued)

-Nausea, vomiting, headache, bloating, breast tenderness, swelling of the ankles/feet (fluid retention), or weight change may occur.
+Nausea, vomiting, headache, abdominal cramps/bloating, breast tenderness, swelling of the ankles/feet (retaining fluid), or weight change may occur.
 Vaginal bleeding between periods (spotting) or missed/irregular periods may occur, especially during the first few months of use.
-If any of these effects persist or worsen, tell your doctor promptly.
+If any of these effects persist or worsen, tell your doctor or pharmacist promptly.
 If you miss 2 periods in a row (or 1 period if the pill has not been used properly), contact your doctor for a pregnancy test.